Eye Health Central

 Crystal Aqua Daily works out at just £228 for a year's supply whereas Day Acuvue Moist costs £575.76.

-Monthly lenses can appear cheaper, the cost of a premium lens such as Air Optix plus Hydraglyde on first glance looks to be approximately £160, however, it’s not quite that simple as you need to add on the cost of solutions, which could add approximately £120 based on Renu Multi Purpose Solution.
+Monthly lenses can appear cheaper, the cost of a premium lens such as Air Optix plus Hydraglyde at first glance looks to be approximately £160, however, it’s not quite that simple as you need to add on the cost of solutions, which could add approximately £120 based on Renu Multi Purpose Solution.
 So that would be approximately £280 per year

 Surprisingly continuous wear lenses can cost as little as £126 based on 12 pairs of Biofinity.